Using data to drive workforce stewardship

 Using comprehensive and comparable data to drive a race to the top

 2020 has been a defining year for workforce issues.
-In the wake of Covid-19, and uncovered abuses of workers’ rights, societal expectations of business have increased.
-The crisis has shone a spotlight good businesses play in society.
+In the wake of Covid-19, and the uncovered abuses of workers’ rights, societal expectations of business have increased.
+The crisis has shone a spotlight on the role good businesses play in society.
 The evidence is clear, good management of people is vital for a company’s reputation, resilience and long-term success.

-As shareholder, investors are uniquely equipped to make a difference – and they are increasingly demanding change.
+As shareholders, investors are uniquely equipped to make a difference – and they are increasingly demanding change.
 At the heart of this change will be data.
 The Workforce Disclosure Initiative (WDI) mobilises investors to ensure companies disclose comparable and comprehensive data of their workforce practices.
-Investors will be able to use the data to engage with companies on key issues impacting their business and workers, and by driving the mainstreaming of workforce reporting they help raise standards and an increase in better jobs globally.
+Investors use the data to engage with companies on key issues impacting their business and workers, and by driving the mainstreaming of workforce reporting they help raise standards and an increase in the quality of jobs globally.

 The benefits of becoming an investor signatory

 Access to WDI’s exclusive investor dashboard, including privately reported data and company scorecards, covering a range of workplace issues, and all major industry sectors for use in stewardship activities;

 Access to both company level and aggregate data, to improve quality and efficiency of company engagement around workforce issues;

 Opportunity to feed into company selection and questionnaire development to ensure company disclosure aligns with your priorities;

 Access to public and non-public reports and analyses produced by the WDI team;